Deuteronomy 17:8-9 states that in cases of legal issues that are not solved in the municipal court, one should appeal to a higher court –

 Archaeological Evidence of the Sanhedrin?

 In the lower Galilee site of Beth-Shearim, a tri-apsidal stone structure was found in the southern part of the site.
-In its corner a Jewish ritual bath (miqveh) was also installed.
+A Jewish ritual bath (miqveh) was also installed in the corner.

 In the official publications of the site it is labeled as an ancient synagogue, but it is also quite possible that it was also designed for assemblies of the Sanhedrin.